 Professor Theresa Marteau is Director of the Behaviour and Health Research Unit (funded by the Department of Health as the Policy Research Unit on Behaviour and Health) at the University of Cambridge.
 She studied Psychology at the London School of Economics and the University of Oxford.
 Her research interests include: i. risk perception and communication and their weak links with behaviour change; ii. the development and evaluation of interventions to change behaviour (principally diet, physical activity, tobacco and alcohol consumption) to improve population health and reduce health inequalities, with a particular focus on targeting non-conscious processes; iii. the role of evidence for behaviour change in policy.
 Her talk is about nudging/choice architecture.

 Winifred Paulis, Msc, is a PhD-student at the department of general practice of the Erasmus Medical Centre in Rotterdam and a lecturer at the University of Applied Sciences of Sports, Health and Lifestyle in Haarlem, the Netherlands.
 Her PhD-research focuses on children who are overweight in primary care and aims to answer the following questions: Are children who are overweight different from children who are a healthy weight, regarding the number and type of consultations?
-What can a general practitioner do to help overweight children lose weight?
+What can a general practitioner do to help children are overweight lose weight?
 What do GPs consider to be their own role in the management of childhood obesity?
 Her talk is about the cost-effectiveness of child obesity interventions.

 Laura Webber holds a PhD in the behavioural aspects of childhood obesity from University College London and BA (Hons) in Social and Political Sciences from the University of Cambridge.
 She is deputy director of Modelling at the UK Health Forum.
 Laura's special interest is in public health modelling and her work involves building bespoke micro-simulation models to test the health impacts of risk factors such as obesity, tobacco and alcohol.
 She is project manager of a large study funded by European Commission on the economics of Chronic Diseases (econdaproject.eu) and has been a consultant and expert advisor to the World Bank and World Health Organization.
 Her talk is about the future burden obesity and dementia.